- Photo Gallery

 - Helped guide his teams to nine bowl games including Vols' 2016 Outback Bowl Championship and five conference titles

-- UT’s 2015 offensive line paved the way for 2,908 rushing yards, UT’s most since 1951, led by All-SEC pics Kyler Kerbyson and Dyland Wiesman and Freshman All-American Chance Hall
+- UT’s 2015 offensive line paved the way for 2,908 rushing yards, UT’s most since 1951, led by All-SEC picks Kyler Kerbyson and Dylan Wiesman and Freshman All-American Chance Hall

 - All five UT starting offensive lineman from the 2013 season are playing in the NFL, including 2014 First-Round selection Ja'Wuan James and fellow draft pick Zach Fulton

-- Coached current Minnesota Viking Antonio Richardson to All-American honors from CBSSports.com
+- Coached Antonio Richardson to 2013 CBSSports.com All-American honors

 - Richardson also earned Second Team All-SEC honors from both the coaches and AP, while James was named Second Team All-SEC by the AP

 - Coached 2013 NFL Draft overall No. 1 selection Eric Fisher while at Central Michigan

 - Joined Tennessee after three seasons as the offensive line coach at Cincinnati (2010-12) where he coached five Bearcats to All-Big East selections during his tenure

 - UC had the top scoring offense in the Big East in 2012

 - Coached 2010 All-BIG EAST offensive lineman Jack Kelce, who was a 2011 Philadelphia Eagles draft pick, starting every game as a rookie, and a 2014 Pro Bowler.